wvirany/blog/content/posts/nngp/index.md

 hideBackToTop: false
 ---

 Despite their overwhelming success in modern machine learning, deep neural networks remain poorly understood from a theoretical perspective.
 Classical statistical wisdom dictates that overparameterized models (i.e., models with more degrees of freedom than data samples) should overfit noisy data and thus generalize poorly.
 Yet, even in cases in which deep neural networks fit noisy training data almost perfectly, they still exhibit good generalizability.
-This contradiction has highlighted a serious gap between the theory and practice of deep learning, motivating the need for a more complete theoretical framework for deep learning.
+This contradiction has highlighted a serious gap between the theory and practice of deep learning, motivating the need for a more complete theoretical framework.

 An interesting result in the theoretical study of deep learning is the Neural Network Gaussian Process (NNGP), which shows the equivalence between neural networks and Gaussian processes (GPs).
-Indeed, \cite{neal1996priors} first showed that the distribution over functions represented by neural networks with a single hidden layer converges to a GP in the limit as the number of hidden units is taken to infinity[^fn1].
-More recently, \cite{lee2018deep} extended this work to the case of arbitrary depth.
+Indeed, \cite{neal1996priors} first showed that the prior distribution of functions represented by neural networks with a single hidden layer converges to a GP in the limit as the number of hidden units is taken to infinity[^fn1].
+More recently, \cite{lee2018deep} extended this work to the case of deep neural networks.

-In this blog, I briefly explain some of the background mathematics necessary in the development of the NNGP.
-Then, I show that an infinitely wide neural network of any depth is Gaussian process.
-Previous

-I aim to clarify mathematical arguments by detailing a thorough notation.
+In this blog post, I explain the NNGP, reviewing both the work of \cite{neal1996priors} and \cite{lee2018deep}.
+I aim to clarify the mathematical argumments which lead to their results in a detailed and step-by-step fashion.
+Then, I show some coding experiments which further support the results.

+### Gaussian Processes

+Informally, a GP is defined as a collection of random variables such that any finite collection of which take a multivariate Normal distribution.
+GPs can be thought of as an infinite-dimensional generalization of the multivariate Normal distribution, i.e., it is a distribution over functions with a continuous domain.

+In machine learning, most supervised learning techniques take a parametric modeling approach, in which the task is to estimate the parameters of a function class given observations from the distribution[^fn2]&nbsp;.
+GPs, on the other hand, take a non-parametric Bayesian approach, in which minimal assumptions are made about the underlying distribution of data.
+This permits a more flexible approach for characterizing said distribution, whether it be by regression, clustering, or otherwise.

+For a more thorough explanation of GPs, I highly recommend [this blog post](https://distill.pub/2019/visual-exploration-gaussian-processes/).

-#### Notation
+### Notation

 Consider an $L$-Layer neural network, with each layer $l$ consisting of $n_l$ hidden units.
 Let $\mathbf{x} = (x_1, \dots, x_{n_0})$ denote the input of the network.
 Then, the forward pass is defined by the following series of computations: